bebenlebricolo/events-manager/trunk/readme.txt

 * Added more WP_Screen compatibility on front-end in case other plugins load template.php but not WP_Class which results in a fatal error.
 * Fixed backend events with bookings admin tables linking to front-end.
 * Fixed PHP notices on bookings admin tables.
+* Fixed $location_fields fatal PHP errors when loading maps and location-dependent event search queries.
+* Added option to exclude taxes from subtotal in booking summary pricing.

 = 6.5.2 =
 * Fixed fatal error on dashboard with Charts widget enabled.